rockiger/akiee/backlog.md

 - [ ] entry field gets opened by `ctrl`+`enter` or click on blue "New" button
 - [ ] events for underlying tables get caught
-- [ ] default project is "Inbox", if "Inbox" not presen, it gets created at end of file
+- [ ] default project is "Inbox", if "Inbox" not presen, it gets created at end of file, fill project options with first order headlines (#)
 - [ ] Task gets inserted as last entry under it's project

 ## TODO As a task planner I want to order my tasks, that I work with them in the right sequence and I don't have to invent rankings via prioritys.